KeeperAI

 **Q: How does KeeperAI handle sensitive information?**\

 A: KeeperAI stores session recordings and analysis in encrypted files.
+These files can only be decrypted by the customer who has privilege to view session recordings.
 In a future release, KeeperAI will include enhanced Personally Identifiable Information (PII) detection with options to remove PII before sending to the LLM or remove PII from LLM responses.

 **Q: How does data flow between the Gateway, LLM provider, and Keeper's systems?**\